 Checking in to the Club Level at Disney’s Beach Club

 Upon entering the hotel and heading over to the guest services desk, I was greeted by a resort manager.
-I was at the back of the line, and she asked me if she could help.
+I was at the back of the line, and she asked if she could help.

 The manager quickly identified us as club level guests.
-One member of our party was parking the car, so we stood in the lobby and talked for a few moments waiting for his return.
+One member of our party was parking the car, so we stood in the lobby and talked for a few moments, waiting for his return.
 Then she escorted us up to the club level floor.

 Upon arrival at the club level, we were greeted by two cast members sitting at desks outside the lounge.
-They presented us with this letter detailing the lounge hours and a few other considerations.
+They presented us with this letter detailing the lounge hours and a few other things.

-As far as the welcome letter, I would advise you to take a screenshot of the service times on your phone after receiving it.
+Regarding the welcome letter, I would advise you to take a screenshot of the service times on your phone after receiving it.
 That way, you have a quick and easy reference to the service times for food and beverage offerings during the day.

-There will undoubtedly be times when you think you might want a dessert during your stay and can’t remember when dessert service starts.
-Some of the breakfast and dinner offerings are enough to make a meal.

-Or you might be like me and sleep in late after a long night at Magic Kingdom.
+There will undoubtedly be times when you think you might want dessert and can’t remember when the service starts.
+Or you might be like me and sleep late after a long night at Magic Kingdom.